ActiveTutorial/js-scope/README.md

 npm test
 ```

-Test files are located in the `test/` directory and are written using Mocha and Chai.
+Tests use Mocha + Chai, found in the `/test` folder.

 ## License